ibm-cloud-docs/appid/tutorial-roles.md

   ```
   {: screen}

-6. Validate that the profile was created with the admin role.
+6. Validate that the profile was created with the `staff` role.

   ```
   curl --request GET \